Welcome to the Ultimate Guide to Solar Panels in Oregon

-Not as good or ambitious as California’s most aggressive 33% by 2022.
-But the trend would suggest (to the suggestible) that Oregon is taking a more sustainable, gradual approach.
-Might we have 100% renewable energy by 2100?
-Not without improvements in solar panels!
-But seriously: if you did count hydro, Oregon already IS 100% renewable for a good part of the year, when thermal (coal, nuclear and gas) generation drops down near zero for many months at a time (spring.)
-Hydro-power doesn’t count for RPS standards, and there’s no further target past 2025; but may future improvements in (solar!) technology make the ultimate goal possible.
+All this aside, if you count hydro power as a renewable resource, Oregon already is 100% renewable for a good part of the year, when thermal (coal, nuclear and gas) generation drops down near zero for many months at a time in the spring.
+Hydro power doesn’t count toward RPS standards, and there’s no further target past 2040; but may future improvements in technology make the ultimate goal of 100% renewable energy possible.

-The average cost of electricity is a relatively cheap $0.12/kwh in Oregon.
-The reason is that the Pacific Northwest has an abundance of cheap hydro-power; lavishing the region with the lowest cost energy in the nation for 100 years running.
+The average cost of electricity is a relatively cheap $0.11/kwh in Oregon.
+The reason is that the Pacific Northwest has an abundance of cheap hydro-power; lavishing the region with nearly the lowest cost energy in the nation.

 Prices have gone up recently, mostly because utilities are adding more and more wind power.
 Wind provides lots of low cost energy, but only when the wind is blowing: especially during the spring and at night.
 Spring coincides with large runoffs in the Columbia river, fueling hydropower to the max.
 Night time is when people are sleeping and not using the power.
 The utility has to actually pay the neighboring utilities to use extra power at times: not as great for rate payers here as elsewhere.
 Also, the huge fluctuations in the power supply require expensive solutions, raising rates.
 In spite of the difficulties, Oregon remains committed to the carbon offset that wind provides, even in the face of attendant rate increases.